almirbanjanovic/cloud-playground-infra/README.md

 ## Pipelines

+- Test Authentication
 1. Test OpenID Connect (`test-oidc.yaml`)

 After a successful OIDC test you may choose one of two deployment paths:

-2a.
-Terraform deployment
+- Terraform deployment
   1. Terraform Init Remote Backend (`terraform-init-backend.yaml`) — prepares storage backend and related resources
   2. Terraform Plan, Approve, Apply (`terraform-plan-approve-apply.yaml`) — runs plan, requires manual approval, then applies
   - The reusable plan workflow is `terraform-plan.yaml` and the apply workflow is `terraform-apply.yaml`.

-2b.
-Bicep deployment
+- Bicep deployment
   1. Bicep What-If, Deploy (`bicep-deploy.yaml`) — runs the Bicep templates for environments that use Bicep modules.
 This workflow includes a manual approval step (same manual-approval action used by the Terraform workflow) to review changes before applying.

 Notes: